williamAPC/gui-theme-park/README.md

 # Theme Park Ride

-Building a Spring Boot application in Gitlab-CI or Jenkins
+Building a Spring Boot application with github actions.

+This is a demo app to practice DevOps.

 # For tech staff